shdown/luastatus/luastatus/README.rst

 PLUGINS
 =======
+Plugins are data providers for widgets.
-A plugin is a thing that knows when to call the ``cb`` function and what to pass to.
+In other words, a plugin is a thing that knows when to call the ``cb`` function of a widget and what to pass to it.

 Plugins are shared libraries.